az4if/mini-dep-bot/README.md

 nothing pinned, auto-merge off, one PR per manifest, every manifest in the repo scanned except the built-in noise-directory defaults.

+> [!TIP]
-A malformed entry — wrong type, or a value like `pin: {some-pkg: two}` that isn't parseable — doesn't crash the run, but it also doesn't fail
+> A malformed entry — wrong type, or a value like `pin: {some-pkg: two}`
+> that isn't parseable — doesn't crash the run, but it also doesn't fail
-silently: it's skipped and reported both in the console output and the GitHub Actions step summary, so a typo in this file is never indistinguishable from "nothing configured".
+> silently: it's skipped and reported both in the console output and the
+> GitHub Actions step summary, so a typo in this file is never
+> indistinguishable from "nothing configured".

+<a name="ignoring-a-single-dependency"></a>
-## Ignoring a single dependency
+## 🙈 Ignoring a single dependency

 For a one-off "don't touch this" that doesn't need a `.mini-dep-bot.yml` edit, add a `mini-dep-bot: ignore` comment on the same line as the